bbauska/TUMx-DWAPNx/README.md

 hard-coding in the name, I can use something like - sourcename.
 There is

-more to that, it\'s actually not that easy.
+more to that, it&apos;s actually not that easy.
 You have to define a couple of things

 here and there, but it this is just to give an idea of how to make this